Pocket/firefox-api-proxy/README.md

 ```

 Upon changing these files and generating types, the compiler and unit tests should guide you through required changes to remain compatible with older versions of the APIs.

-// TODO: instructions for manual testing from openapi docs
-// TODO: instructions for manual testing from locally built client